lissettecarlr/chat-openai-streamlit/README_EN.md

 - [x] Support the Chat Completions API page for text conversations
 - [x] Support the Vision page for image understanding
+- [x] A page that supports Image generation for generating images
+- [x] Assistants page

 Other added features